Being diagnosed with a hormone imbalance can be a scary, overwhelming thing.

 The present world is filled with stress, that’s non-negotiable.
 But how you respond and react to stress is entirely in your control.
 Practice managing your daily stressors with ease.
 My favorite tools for this are: restorative yoga, long slow walks in nature, biofeedback, a hot bath, a massage, or whatever else brings your unique soul pleasure!
 This may be one of the most important things you can do to manage Endometriosis symptoms!

-Pelvic Massage helps the body with congestive issues like endometriosis.
+Pelvic massage, also known as Maya Abdominal Massage or Uterine Massage, helps the body with congestive issues like endometriosis.
 When endometrial tissues begin to grow in other areas of the body besides the uterus, irritation occurs which then can create scar tissue.
 This in turn can cause organs to begin to become stuck together by the scar tissue and tight fascia.
 It may also cause fallopian tubes to begin to twist.
 Massage can be used to help break up the adhesions, decrease the inflammation, and help the body to rid itself of the old blood left from the endometrial tissues.